pantheon-systems/documentation/source/content/guides/agcdn/02-agcdn-features.md

 ## Complete CDN Edge Logs

-Edge Logs show every request to your website and records of whether or not the content was cached.
+Edge Logs show every request to your website and records cached and uncached content.
 Server logs can only record requests that couldn't be fulfilled from a CDN's cache.
-Full CDN edge logs replace these with logs to provide a complete picture of your traffic.
+Full CDN Edge Logs replace these with logs to provide a complete picture of your traffic.

-## Modify and Filter Headers at the Edge

-Change or filter request and response headers before your application goes live.
-You can create, add, delete, or update parts of your request and apply custom rules.

 ## Edge Redirects

 Reduce requests to your CMS by moving page redirects to the edge.
-We can do path, domain, and pattern-based (RegEx) redirects, or redirects based on geolocation information.
-We can also combine redirect behavior using Headers (Cookies, Responses, etc.).
+AGCDN can combine redirect behavior using Headers (Cookies, Responses, etc.).
+AGCDN provides redirects for:

+- Path

+- Domain

+- Pattern-based (RegEx)

+- Redirects based on geolocation information

 ## Domain Masking and Reverse Proxy